-Victoria “Tori” Hauk, flutist, originally from San Diego, has been performing and teaching in the Bay Area since 2013.
-She is an avid chamber musician and can be seen performing with groups including: unconducted chamber orchestra One Found Sound, The Fête Concert Series, newly formed flute duo Siroko Duo, woodwind quintet Avenue Winds, and Stockton Symphony.
-She teaches privately and at Young Musician’s Choral Orchestra, Albany Music School, Little Mission Studio, and Scherzo Music School.
-She is the winner of the University of Arizona President’s Concerto Competition and Arizona Flute Society Competition.
-Tori is also an award winner of the Musical Merit Foundation of Greater San Diego, MTNA Southwest Regional Competition, and has received the Presser Foundation Award.
+Victoria Hauk, flute, loves exploring the beauty of music through collaboration with fellow Bay Area musicians and by sharing it with the next generation of musicians through coaching and teaching.
+She is an avid chamber musician and can be seen performing with groups including: woodwind quintet Avenue Winds, One Found Sound, and Areon Flutes.
+Orchestras she has worked with include: Marin Symphony, California Symphony, Stockton Symphony, Cabrillo Festival of Contemporary Music, and New World Symphony.
+She maintains an active private teaching studio and also coaches chamber music at San Francisco Conservatory of Music’s Pre-College Division.
+She is the winner of the University of Arizona President’s Concerto Competition and Arizona Flute Society Competition and is an award winner of the Musical Merit Foundation of Greater San Diego, MTNA Southwest Regional Competition, San Diego Flute Guild Young Artist Competition and has received the Presser Foundation Award.
 She received her Professional Studies Diploma at the San Francisco Conservatory studying with Tim Day, M.M. at Lynn Conservatory studying with Jeffrey Khaner and Renée Siebert, and B.M. at the University of Arizona studying with Brian Luce.